Motherboards

 Disclosure: PCBuildRanked is reader-supported.
 When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

-The AMD B850 and Intel Z890 chipsets have settled into their stride in early 2026, and the result is a generation of boards where PCIe 5.0, Wi-Fi 7, and DDR5 memory support above 8000 MT/s are no longer reserved for flagship-tier pricing.
-MSI just refreshed the B850 Tomahawk line with the Tomahawk Max WiFi II, and ASUS cut prices on the ROG Strix X870E-E by over 25% on Amazon — making this a good time to build or upgrade an AM5 or LGA1851 system.
+The AMD B850 and Intel Z890 chipsets have matured in 2026, and the result is a generation of boards where PCIe 5.0, Wi-Fi 7, and DDR5 support above 8000 MT/s are no longer reserved for flagship prices.
+The MSI B850 Tomahawk MAX WiFi sits at a strong value price for AM5, the ASUS ROG Strix X870E-E has dropped over 25% from its launch pricing, and the Intel Z890 options have settled into competitive territory.
+On either AM5 or LGA1851, this is a solid window to build.

 Quick Picks